nmfs-ost/AA-SI_aalibrary/docs/usage/uploads.md

 ## Uploading Echosounder Files To GCP

-In order to upload relevant Echosounder files (.raw, .idx, .bot, .nc) to GCP, use the following snippet.
+In order to upload selective Echosounder files (.raw, .idx, .bot, .nc) to GCP, use the following snippet.
+This function maintains the formatting and folder structure that AALibrary uses.
+This makes retrieval of the files using the AALibrary possible.

 ```python
 from aalibrary.egress import (